spiral/docs/docs/en/http/routing.md

 Let's create an API that will look like `GET|POST|DELETE /v1/<controller>` and point to the corresponding controller(s) methods.

-Our base route will look like:
+Our base route will look like this:

 ```php
 $resource = new Route('/v1/<controller>', new Group([